mitchklee35/02_VBA_Challenge/README.md

-# VBA_Challenge - Data Analysis and Visualization Course
+# 02_VBA_Challenge - Data Analysis and Visualization Course
 # Wall Street Stock Data
 # Function
 This data has just the open close and daily prices for each stock.
 The Goal was to create VBA functions that could make a yearly change, percent change and total stock volume based on just the daily prices.